abread/groundstation/README.md

 ## Building the App
 Tested to work on Windows (MSVC, 64bit) and Linux (64bit).

-Precompiled versions are available for Windows, macOS and Linux.
-The Linux version does not include the shared libraries required to run the program, if you have a different Qt version installed, it may not work.
-Building from source is recommended.
+Precompiled versions are available for Windows, macOS (.app bundle) and Linux (AppImage).
+All of them include Qt shared libraries.
+If you don't want to/can't use them, build from source.

 If you're not comfortable building from source, [Qt Creator](https://www.qt.io/development-tools) is recommended.